JereKuusela/valheim-world_edit_commands/publish/README.md

 	- 1.0: All of the terrain gets reduced changes (except the very center).
 	- 0.5: Half of the terrain gets reduced changes.
 	- 0.0: No reduction (default).
+- `guide`: Visualizes the affected area instead of doing anything.

 ### Examples